- Academic English Studies (ESL)

 Challenges to state security increasingly come from rebel groups within states.
 Given the changing nature of global conflict, should governments find new ways of combating insurgencies that include political, economic, and diplomatic means?
 Or is this focus on winning hearts and minds simply gilded nation building that results in protracted wars and quagmires?

 Learn more about speakers John Nagl and Gian Gentile▸

 John Nagl is the current headmaster of the Haverford Boarding School in Haverford, Pennsylvania.
-He is a former lieutenant colonel in the US Army, and the former president of the Center for a New American Security in Washington DC.
-He has written extensively on counterinsurgency, and coauthored the Army and Marine Corps Counterinsurgency field manual.
-Nagl has taught at multiple schools, including Georgetown University, and the United States Military Academy at West Point.
+He is a former lieutenant colonel in the U.S. Army and the former president of the Center for a New American Security in Washington, D.C.
+He coauthored the U.S. Army and Marine Corps Counterinsurgency Field Manual.
+Nagl has taught at multiple schools, including Georgetown University and the United States Military Academy at West Point.

-Gian Gentile is the Director of the Military History Department at the United States Military Academy at West Point.
-As a US Army Officer he served two tours in Iraq, first as the executive officer of a combat brigade in Tikrit in 2003 and then as a squadron commander in western Baghdad in 2006.
-As an expert on military affairs, Gentile has primarily focused on military air power and strategic bombing in his academic research.
+Gian Gentile is the director of the Military History Department at the United States Military Academy at West Point.
+As a U.S. Army officer he served two tours in Iraq, first as the executive officer of a combat brigade in Tikrit in 2003 and then as a squadron commander in western Baghdad in 2006.
+As an expert on military affairs, Gentile has worked primarily on military air power and strategic bombing.